top of page

 PHOTOS By BRUCE KELLER

-Hong Kong's famed Langham Hotel's formal banquet room, features a beautifully set table waiting for the owner's party.
+Langham Hotel's formal banquet room features a beautifully set table awaiting party guests

-Hong Kong's famed Langham Hotel's formal banquet room, features a beautifully set table waiting for the owner's party.
+Hong Kong's famed Langham Hotel's formal banquet room, features a beautifully set table waiting for a party.

 DINING IN Asia is like going to an edible museum.
-Even the "eat and run" street stalls have a sense of color, texture and style with Asian culinary traditions
+Even the "eat and run" street stalls have a sense of color, texture and style as you enhance your dining with help from Asian cuisine travel guides.

 • A bowl of noodles can look enticing, with a bit of garnish and chopsticks nicely crossed.